-After a faculty member has identified academic dishonesty and reported it to the chair(s) of the AAC, the student will be required to meet with the relevant faculty member and the chair or a nominated member of the Academic Actions Committee to discuss the offense.
+After a faculty member or an officer has identified academic dishonesty and reported it to the chair(s) of the AAC, the student will be required to meet with the relevant faculty member or the officer and the chair or a nominated member of the Academic Actions Committee to discuss the offense.
 During the discussion, notes will be taken on the Academic Misconduct Report Form, and all participants will sign the form to confirm the student has understood the nature of the offense.

 If the student admits to the academic dishonesty, the completed form will be submitted to the Office of the Academic Registry and kept in the student's file.
 The faculty in whose class the academic dishonesty occurred will have complete discretion as to the penalty.
+If the offense is related to an officer, the officer will recommend the penalty which will be approved or reviewed by the chair of AAC.

 If the student denies the charge of academic dishonesty, then the chair of the AAC will convene an Academic Honor Court consisting of 3 members of the AAC, including the chair, to hear the case.
-The Court will hear evidence from the faculty member, student, and any other witnesses the Court deems appropriate.
-If sufficient evidence of academic dishonesty is found, the Court may institute a penalty for the misconduct at the faculty member's discretion.
+The Court will hear evidence from the faculty member or the officer, student, and any other witnesses the Court deems appropriate.
+If sufficient evidence of academic dishonesty is found, the Court may institute a penalty for the misconduct at the faculty member's discretion or at the officer's recommendation.
 A report of the proceedings will be written by the chair(s) of the AAC and filed along with the Academic Misconduct Report Form in the student's file.